 “Yes,” she replied.
 “I’m fine, really.”
 She pushed herself to a sitting position.

 Ethan took her elbow and helped her to her feet, holding more tightly when she swayed.
 She felt petite in his hands but hardly frail.

 “Head to the woods,” he said with a nod toward his rest stop for lunch.

 As she moved hastily for the cover of the trees, Ethan whistled sharply to his horse.
 Whiskey turned and followed.
-Ethan walked backward as he scanned the clearing and the sloping hill beyond, his gun cocked and ready at his side.
-The air was cooler under the shade of the pine trees; Ethan urged them further back until they came to his second horse, Brandy, loaded with supplies.
+Ethan walked backward as he scanned the meadow and the sloping hill beyond, his gun cocked and ready at his side.
+Cooler air greeted them in the shade of the pine trees as Ethan urged them further back until they came to his second horse, Brandy, loaded with supplies.